Posts

 Image

-Estrogen May Trigger Binge Drinking, Prelim Study Suggests By Dennis Thompson, HealthDay Reporter TUESDAY, Dec.
-31, 2024 -- A woman’s binge drinking might be related to her hormones.
+ESTROGEN LINKED TO BINGE DRINKING A woman’s binge drinking might be related to her hormones.
 The female hormone estrogen appears to promote binge drinking in women, a new mouse study published recently in the journal Nature Communications shows.
 Specifically, estrogen causes women to “pre-game,” or consume large quantities of alcohol within the first half-hour after it’s offered, results show.
 This study provides what could be the first explanation for sex-related differences in binge drinking, said senior researcher Kristen Pleil, an assistant professor of pharmacology with Weill Cornell Medicine.
 “Estrogen has such powerful effects on so many behaviors, particularly in females,” Pleil said in a university news release.
 “So, it makes sense that it would also modulate drinking.”
-During the pandemic lockdown, women increased their heavy alcohol consump...
+During the pandemic lockdown, women increased their heavy alcohol consumption more than men, recent studies have shown.
+On top of that, women have more a...

 Image

-ADOLESCENTS' BRAIN STRUCTURE MAY PREDISPOSE THEM TO DRUG ABUSE Many differences appeared to exist before any substance use, pointing to the role brain structure may play in substance use risk.
-A study of nearly 10,000 adolescents funded by the National Institutes of Health (NIH) has identified distinct differences in the brain structures of those who used substances before age 15 compared to those who did not.
+DRUG ABUSE: BRAIN DAMAGE NOTED A study of nearly 10,000 adolescents funded by the National Institutes of Health (NIH) has identified distinct differences in the brain structures of those who used substances before age 15 compared to those who did not.
 Many of these structural brain differences appeared to exist in childhood before any substance use, suggesting they may play a role in the risk of substance use initiation later in life, in tandem with genetic, environmental, and other neurological factors.
-"This adds to some emerging evidence that an individual's brain structure, alongside their unique genetics, environmental exposures, and interactions among these factors, may impact their level of risk and resilience for substance use and addiction," said Nora Volko,w M.D., director of NIDA. "...
+"This adds to some emerging evidence that an individual's brain structure, alongside their unique genetics, environmental exposures, and interactions among these factors, may impact their level of risk and resilience for substance use and addiction," said Nora Volko,w M.D., director of NIDA.
+"Understanding the complex interplay between the factors that contribute and that protect against drug use is crucial for informing effective prevention interventi...

 Image